+These developments raise two pressing questions: Can mano dura gain traction in stable democracies?
+Are citizens willing to shoulder the costs that mano dura policies have on their democracies?
 Drawing on data from 32 focus groups, this article examined perceptions of mano dura policies and democracy in Chile, Costa Rica, Ecuador, and Uruguay.
 Among the four countries, participants in Ecuador—especially Guayaquil—expressed the highest concerns about crime whereas those from Uruguay showed the lowest.
 Chile and Costa Rica fall somewhere in between these two extremes.
-In Uruguay there is no clearly identified external threat In Chile immigrants are commonly portrayed as the drivers of domestic insecurity.
+In Uruguay there is no clearly identified external threat or scapegoat, as many participants considered such views as “xenophobic.”
+In Chile, by contrast, immigrants are commonly portrayed as the drivers of domestic insecurity and a “threat” to the national culture, a sentiment that emerged spontaneously and, unlike in Costa Rica, was reinforced through group interaction.
 In Ecuador, the threat narrative is mixed, as perceptions of “dangerous immigrants” coexist with beliefs of corrupt domestic political actors and institutional fragility.